davidmreed/davidmreed.github.io/_drafts/ready/parent-child-soql-task-event.md

 Performing child-parent SOQL is more complex than usual when the `Task` and `Event` objects are involved.
 That's because these objects include *polymorphic lookup fields*, `WhoId` and `WhatId`, which can point to any one of a number of different objects.

-While a feature called [SOQL polymorphism](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_relationships_and_polymorph_keys.htm) is in Developer Preview and would offer a SOQL-only way to obtain details about `Task` and `Event` parents in pure SOQL, unless and until it's made generally available, Apex is required to query parent details for these objects.
+While a feature called [SOQL polymorphism](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_relationships_and_polymorph_keys.htm) is in Developer Preview and would offer a SOQL-only way to obtain details about `Task` and `Event` parents in pure SOQL, unless and until it's made generally available, Apex is required to query parent details for these objects other than a tiny subset of Name-related fields.
 Here's an example of this pattern as it might be applied in a trigger.
 The key is the following steps:

  1. Iterating over the `Task` or `Event` records and accumulating the `WhatId` or `WhoId` values on a per-object basis;
  1. performing a single SOQL query per parent object type;